SLIM: Let LLM Learn More and Forget Less with Soft LoRA and Identity Mixture: Experiments

 \subsection{Ablation study}

 \paragraph{Effectiveness of the main modules} We first validate the effectiveness of the proposed modules, and the results are shown in Tab.~\ref{tab:main_abl}.
 The baseline is the MixLoRA approach.
 Simply removing the LoRA adapters for the attention layers has a minor effect on the MDS dataset, but reduces the forgetting by 2.29\%.
-The insertion of identity layers reduces the forgetting by 0.96\%, but resulting in a performance drop on the MDS.
-The weight yielding further boosts the model by 2.59\% compared with the baseline model without LoRA for attention layers.
+The insertion of identity layers reduces the forgetting by 0.96\% but results in a performance drop on the MDS.
+Combining weight yielding with identity layers boosts the model by 1.73\% on MDS, and alleviates forgetting by 2.59\%.
+This indicates some MDS tasks could benefit from the general capabilities, and the weight yielding further enhances the mixed utilization of world and specific knowledge.
 The dynamic merging significantly boots the model on MMLU by 5.54\%, demonstrating its effectiveness for forgetting alleviation.
-Surprisingly, dynamic merging also improves the model performance on the MDS datasets, which might be because the general capability could benefit some downstream tasks.
+Although mixing identity layers and LoRA adapters benefit downstream tasks, it does not imply that fine-tuning is ineffective, as demonstrated by the following experiments.

-\paragraph{Efficiency of dynamic merging} To validate the efficiency and effectiveness of the proposed fast merging approach, we conduct an experiment on the MDS and the MMLU dataset, and the results are demonstrated in Tab.~\ref{tab:eff}.
+\paragraph{Efficiency of dynamic merging} To validate the efficiency and effectiveness of the proposed fast implementation of dynamic merging, we conduct an experiment on the MDS and the MMLU dataset, and the results are demonstrated in Tab.~\ref{tab:eff}.
 The fast implementation of the dynamic merging has a slight influence on the model performance, while dramatically reducing the time cost.

-\paragraph{Influence of the masking rate} As the masking ratio controls the contribution of the LoRA experts, we conduct experiments to measure this influence.
-As depicted in Eq.~\ref{eq:mix_merging}, we sample rows from the low-rank matrices.
-It is worth noting that the masking rate $p$ is quadratic to the masking rate of the rows and columns $p_{rc}$.
-Specifically, $p_{rc}=1-\sqrt{p}$.
-For convenience, we validate the masking rate of rows and columns, instead of directly validating the masking rate.